zek01svg/LocaLoco/README.md

    - Make sure your MySQL server is running on `localhost:3306`

 2. **Create Database**
-    Using MySQL Workbench, run the first three uncommented lines of the SQL script.
+    Using MySQL Workbench, run the first three uncommented lines of the SQL script that which is located in /backend/src/database.

 3. **Create Tables**
    Inside your chosen IDE (e.g., VSCode)